Primary School PE Support Resource

 - Equipment Management

 One of the largest challenges for a teacher is getting the PE lesson set up (and tidied away) quickly so that it does not eat into their 30mins of lesson time.
 Sometimes, teachers avoid using equipment at all which can limit the teaching opportunities.
 In other cases, availability of equipment becomes an issue as items get lost or misplaced due to lack of equipment management and inventory control.
-A dedicated PE resource is responsible for managing the sports inventory but more importantly, has the time to set-up in advance of class and can tidy away as the class leaves.
+A PE Support Resource has the time to set-up in advance of class and can tidy away as the class leaves.
 This means that every class gets maximum learning time, every time.

 - Qualified Coach

 A coach qualified in exercise and health fitness will be passionate about developing the physical literacy of the children.
 This passion will be evident in the quality and variety of their lesson plans and their delivery which will ultimately benefit the children.